slexisvn/query_engine/docs/04-execution/34-hash-join.md

 Nothing has been hashed into a table yet.
 This is only bookkeeping — sixteen buckets of rows, sorted by hash.
 The count comes from `Config.hashJoinPartitions`, tunable through `QE_HASH_JOIN_PARTITIONS`.

-Partitioning first is what makes running out of memory survivable. **All rows with the same key land in the same partition, on both sides of the join.** So a partition of the build side only ever needs to meet the corresponding partition of the probe side — and a pair of partitions can be joined completely independently of every other pair.
-A join of two enormous tables becomes sixteen joins of tables one sixteenth the size, and if that is still too big, sixteen again.
+Partitioning first makes spilling manageable. **Equal keys land in the same partition on both inputs**, so a build partition only needs to meet its corresponding probe partition.
+With a reasonably balanced key distribution, sixteen partitions are roughly one sixteenth of the data each.
+A frequent key can make one much larger; the repartitioning section below explains why hashing cannot split that key's rows.

 ## Running out of memory